ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Fusion Science and Technology

-The American Nuclear Society (ANS) student members are the future of the society and ANS believes in rewarding those members for their academic, service, and leadership excellence.
-ANS scholarships are awarded to applicants that have personified the high standards set by the Society and since 1979, over $5 million in scholarships have been distributed.
+ANS student members are the future of the society and we believe in rewarding our members for their academic, service, and leadership excellence.
+ANS scholarships are awarded to applicants that have personified the high standards set by the Society and since 1979, over $6 million in scholarships have been distributed.

 Scholarships are awarded to incoming freshmen, undergraduates, and graduate students, and are distributed at the beginning of each school year.
 Evaluation is based upon numerous factors, such as, academic excellence, leadership within the ANS, references, career goals, and financial need.